surniaulula/wpsso/README.md

 <h3 class="top">Complete and Optimized Structured Data SEO for WordPress</h3>

-<p><strong>Creates extensive and complete structured data to present your content at its best for social sites and search results, no matter how URLs are shared, reshared, messaged, posted, embedded, or crawled.</strong></p>
+<p><strong>Present your content at its best for social sites and search results, no matter how URLs are shared, reshared, messaged, posted, embedded, or crawled.</strong></p>

 <!-- about -->